OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaTransportNetwork.rst

         This event has id ``3.2``.

-    .. _ocamediatransportnetwork_connectorstatuschanged:
+    .. _ocamediatransportnetwork_sourceconnectorchanged:

-    .. cpp:function:: void ConnectorStatusChanged(OcaMediaConnectorStatusChangedEventData eventData)
+    .. cpp:function:: void SourceConnectorChanged(OcaMediaSourceConnectorChangedEventData eventData)

-        Event indicating that the status of a source or sink connector has changed.
+        Event indicating that a media source connector has changed.
+The change type indicates if the connector was added, deleted or changed.

-        This event has id ``3.3``.
+        This event has id ``3.1``.